-- These firms are the money managers aiming to create value for their clients by purchasing assets which are potentially under-priced.
+- These firms are the money managers aiming to create value for their clients by purchasing assets that are potentially under-priced.

-- They make use of complicated and sophisticated strategies which they believe can give them an edge over the other investors.
+- They make use of complicated and sophisticated strategies that they believe can give them an edge over the other investors.

 The buy-side will invest the assets owned by HNI’s (High-net-worth individuals), Affluent sections of the society, and family offices.
 These assets will be either directly invested by the investors or outsourced to third-party managers acting as fiduciaries on behalf of these owners.

 Some of the examples of the buy-side firms are: